BBVA/kapow/spec/README.md

   * The HTTP status code (e.g., `400`, which is a bad request).
 The target audience of this information is the client code.
 The client can thus use this information to control the program flow.
-  * The HTTP reason phrase.
+  * The body is optional depending on the request method and the status code.
+For error responses (4xx and 5xx) a json body is included with a reason phrase.
     The target audience in this case is the human operating the client.
 The human can use this information to make a decision on how to proceed.
-  * The body is optional
 * All successful API calls will return a representation of the *final* state attained by the objects which have been addressed (either requested, set or deleted).